emartech/heroku-buildpack-ssh-tunnel/README.md

 # Heroku buildpack: ssh-tunnel

-This heroku buildpack allows an application to establish ssh tunnel to a remote host.
+This heroku buildpack makes it possible for an application to establish ssh tunnel to reach a remote host.
-It's meant to use this buildpack with other buildpacks.
+This buildpack must be used with a language-specific buildpack as a supplement.

 ## Usage

-1. Add this buildpack before your language specific buildpacks:
+1. Add this buildpack before your language-specific buildpacks:

 ```console
 $ heroku buildpacks:set https://github.com/szeist/heroku-buildpack-ssh-tunnel
 ```

-2. Add your language specific buidlpack (nodejs in this case)
+2. Add your language-specific buildpack (nodejs in this case):

 ```console
 $ heroku buildpacks:set heroku/nodejs